Ewan-D/beginnersBase11ty/README.md

 ### & things I don't understand yet aka off beat questions

 - What is purge doing and how does it work in the tailwind.config.js file?
 - I would like to have as simple a package.json as possible... well clear at least.
 What does ELEVENTY_PRODUCTION=true do and what does NODE_ENV=production do/mean exactly?

+## all credit and inspiration go to:

+11ty's base starter project + some others(jet),
+tailwind docs,
+css tricks
+and an idea about combining web accessibility standards with brutalist design.